ssokolow/stuffit-test-files/README.md

-Given that five or six heuristic false positives for a non-UPX-packed self-extractor stub is pretty typical in my experience, that each version of StuffIt was installed fresh into its own Wine prefix from official, read-only install media, and that there were at least five scanners that said nothing was wrong for every scanner that complained, I'm not worried.
+Given that five or six heuristic false positives for a non-UPX-packed self-extractor stub is pretty typical in my experience, that each version of StuffIt was installed fresh (for the Windows ones, each into its own brand new Wine prefix) from official, read-only install media, and that there were at least five scanners that said nothing was wrong for every scanner that complained, I'm not worried.

 ## Future Plans

+- Restore my Power Mac G4 to its original factory state and also generate test files using the MacOS X versions of StuffIt.
+- Install an IDE-SD Card adapter as the boot drive for my Power Mac G4 and set up equivalents to "each in its own fresh Wine prefix" for building test archives for each StuffIt release I own, then look into writing some AppleScript to provide an automated way to re/generate these, similar to the `Makefile` for my RAR test files.
-- Try to get my Macintosh copies of StuffIt working inside [Executor](<https://en.wikipedia.org/wiki/Executor_(software)>) or [Executor 2000](https://github.com/autc04/executor)).
-Failing that, look into how much it would cost to expedite my rainy-day goal to add a suitable vintage mac to my retro-computing collection.
+- Try to get my Macintosh copies of StuffIt working inside [Executor](<https://en.wikipedia.org/wiki/Executor_(software)>) or [Executor 2000](https://github.com/autc04/executor)) as a means to reduce the number of proprietary components needed to reproduce my results.
 - Generate `.sitx` test files with files in the rest of the formats supported by SitX's proprietary recompression option.
 (Lossless JPEG, JPEG 2000, BMP, GIF, TIFF, PSD, PICT, PXM, MP3, ZIP, and PDF)
 - Come up with a way to script the StuffIt GUIs inside Wine so I can have a scripted way to re/generate these similar to the `Makefile` for my RAR test files.
-- Once I have a scripting solution, ensure I've got test files for every combination of things like encryption vs. no encryption, backwards compatibility vs. no backwards compatibility, etc.
+- Once I have scripting solutions, ensure I've got test files for every combination of things like encryption vs. no encryption, backwards compatibility vs. no backwards compatibility, etc.
-- Given that Wikipedia says new StuffIt releases had a bad habit of introducing backwards-incompatible format changes, keep an eye out for eBay listings for earlier registered versions, such as StuffIt 5.x for Windows and StuffIt 3.x for Macintosh.
+- Given that Wikipedia says new StuffIt releases had a bad habit of introducing backwards-incompatible format changes, keep an eye out for eBay listings for earlier registered versions, such as StuffIt 5.x for Windows and versions of StuffIt for Macintosh prior to 3.x.

 ## License